Adelemphii/SkynetJS/README.md

 # Skynet Discord Bot

 Skynet is a feature-rich, TypeScript-based Discord bot focused on per-server configuration, localized messaging, and interaction-driven admin control.
 Built with `discord.js`, it provides an extensible and organized way to manage your server's roles, channels, and scheduled actions.
+SkynetJS is a rewrite of my java Minecraft plugin [Skynet](https://github.com/Adelemphii/Skynet).

 ## 🌟 Features